YouLackingCake/PA9-2048-CPTS122/README.md

 ## Description
 This is a basic application for the game 2048 created in C++ and SFML.
 By pressing WASD or arrow keys, merge tiles that have the same number to create 2048!
-Comes with three game modes: classic, challenged, and timed.
+Comes with three game modes: classic, multiplier, and exponential.

 The game works best in x86 mode, not sure why but x64 has been causing some strange bugs and crashes.